IlyasDeckers/crystallized-time/README.md

 # Crystallized Time

 A time-crystal-driven MIDI gate generator.
-Simulates a disordered classical spin chain under periodic Floquet drive and converts its dynamics into MIDI output for a eurorack synthesizer.
+Simulates one or two disordered classical spin chains under periodic Floquet drive and converts their dynamics into MIDI output for a eurorack synthesizer.
 The rhythm, pitch, and modulation signals all emerge from the simulation rather than being programmed directly.

 This repository contains the first working component of a larger audiovisual installation.
 See [`crystallized_time.md`](crystallized_time.md) for the full project description.